DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/60 Custom Data Sources/2 Load Data/5 Server-Side Data Processing.md

     {
         data: [{
             key: "Group 1",
-            items: [ ... ],          // subgroups or data objects if there are no further subgroups (check isExpanded = true)
+            items: [ ... ],          // subgroups or data objects if there are no further subgroups (check group.isExpanded = true)
-                                     // can be null if isExpanded = false
+                                     // is null if group.isExpanded = false
             count: 3,                // count of items in this group; required only when items = null
             summary: [30, 20, 40]    // group summary results
         },